The whole idea is to take the world’s greatest, most useful ideas and make them work for you!

 We did this very thing recently with Lee Kuan Yew’s Rule.
 What a trite way to refer to the simple idea of asking if something actually works…attributing it to a Singaporean political leader!

 But that’s exactly the point.
 Give the thing a name and a life and, like clockwork, you’ll start recalling it.
 The phrase “Lee Kuan Yew’s Rule” actually appears in my head when I’m approaching some new system or ideology, and as soon as it does, I find myself backing away from ideology and towards pragmatism.
 Exactly as I’d hoped.

 Your goal should be to create about a thousand of those little tools in your head, attached to a deep fluency in the material from which it came.

 I can hear the objection coming.
 Who has time for this stuff?

-If you need help learning to manage your time right this second, check out our Productivity Seminar, one that’s changed some people’s lives entirely.
+If you need help learning to manage your time right this second, check out the resources in our learning community including our productivity seminar, which changed thousands people’s lives for the better.
 The central idea is to become more thoughtful and deliberate with how you spend your hours.
 When you start doing that, you’ll notice you do have an hour a day to spend on this Big Ideas stuff.
-It’s worth the 59 bucks.

 Once you find that solid hour (or more), start using it in the way outlined above, and let the world’s great knowledge actually start making an impact.
 Just do a little every day.